How to Make Sugar Wax at Home: 3 Easy Foolproof DIY Recipes

-And the best benefit of all is the money you are going to save.
-If you going to the salon every month, making your own homemade sugar wax is going to save you serious bucks.
+If you go to the salon every month, making your own DIY sugar wax at home is going to save you serious bucks.

 What Is Sugar Wax?

-7 Sugar Wax Tips for A Perfect Recipe
+7 Sugar Wax Tips for A Perfect Recipe (Important)

 I like to use white sugar for mine because I find that the wax gets too dark when I use brown sugar.

-3. As soon as the golden brown color (similar to honey) begins to show remove it from the stove.
+3. As soon as the golden brown color (similar to honey) begins to show, remove it from the stove.

 4. Make sure the container you use to transfer the wax is heat resistant.

-5. Allow the mixture to cool for at least 15-20 minutes.
-Always check the temperature before applying it.
-In case you burnt yourself pour cold water on the area.
-You can also rub ice or apply aloe vera gel, cold cucumber or cold milk.
+5. Allow the mixture to cool and always check the temperature before applying it.
+In case you burn yourself, pour cold water into the area.

-6. It is more difficult to get it right the first time, specially if you are a beginner.
+6. It is more difficult to get it right the first time, especially if you are a beginner.
 Just try again if it doesn’t work.
-You will become an expert in no time!

-7. If you are not going to use it straight away keep it covered in the fridge.
-When you decide to use it put in the microwave until it melts.
-Wait for it to cool and is ready to use.
+7. If you are not going to use it straight away, keep it covered in the fridge.
+When you decide to use it put it in the microwave until it melts.

 So, let’s get started!

-And just in case you are not a fan of lemon I have included one that works without it.
+And just in case you are not a fan of lemon, I have included one that works without it.

 1. Homemade Sugar Wax Recipe with Lemon Juice (with pictures)

-What you need:
+Sugar wax ingredients you need:

-- White sugar – 1 cup
+- white sugar – 1 measuring cup (250 ml

-- Water – 2 spoons
+- water – 2 tablespoons

-- Fresh lemon juice – 2 spoons
+- fresh lemon juice – 2 tablespoons

-- Heat resistant container
+- heat resistant container

 Sugar wax preparation:

-1- Get the ingredients ready.
+1. Get the ingredients ready.

-4. Keep stirring and stirring.
+4. Keep stirring.

-It is better to remove it earlier because you can always put back on the heat but if it burns you would have to throw it and start again.
+It is better to remove it earlier because you can always put it back on the heat, but you would have to throw it and start it again if it burns.